Robin Gray (Australian politician): Political career

 Gray was elected to a second term in 1986.
 This marked the first time in 58 years that a non-Labor government had managed to win a second term in Tasmania.

-In 1989, he became the center of the debate over LGBT rights in Tasmania.
+In 1989, he became the centre of the debate over gay rights in Tasmania.
 Gray stated that homosexuals were not welcome in Tasmania.

 But after seven years in power, Gray's Liberals suffered a two-seat swing at the 1989 election, which left them one seat short of a majority, although they were still the largest single group in parliament.
 The ALP formed an accord with the Greens, whose unprecedented five seats gave them the balance of power.
 Gray refused to resign and asked the Governor, Sir Phillip Bennett, to call fresh elections.
 Bennett refused to accept his advice, believing that Gray had lost the support of the House and was no longer in a position to ask for a dissolution.
-When the new legislature rejected Gray's choice for Speaker, Gray realised he stood no chance of surviving a vote of confidence on the floor of the House and resigned.
-ALP leader Michael Field became the new Premier.
+Gray resigned after the House amended the Address-In-Reply to include a statement of no confidence in him or his government and confidence in ALP leader Michael Field.
+Field then became the new Premier.

 A Royal Commission later found that Edmund Rouse, a prominent Launceston businessman and chairman of the forestry company Gunns Limited, had tried to bribe a Labor backbencher to cross the floor and keep Gray in power.
 Gray denied any knowledge of this but an ALP appointed Royal Commission criticised his conduct (having an unexplained $10,000 in the freezer was a problem), but found no legal case to answer.
 He resigned as Liberal leader on 17 December 1991.
 Post the Royal Commission conclusion, in 1992 Gray won one of the highest personal votes ever recorded at the next State election.

 Life after politics

 From 1996 until his retirement on 5 May 2010, Gray was a director of Gunns.
 His son, Ben Gray, was a co-founder of private equity firm BGH Capital.
 In 2020, he published a book "Proud to be Tasmanian" (co-authored with his former chief of staff Andrew Tilt).
 In the book he attacked then party president (and subsequently Senator) Eric Abetz for moving to get rid of him as party leader.
+Gray was appointed an Officer of the Order of Australia in the 2024 Australia Day Honours for "distinguished service to the people and Parliament of Tasmania, and to the community".